|

 Notes

-(NOTE 2) Fish – I used skinless and boneless salmon, but any fish with semi-firm texture is good, such as perch, monkfish, cod, haddock, halibut, tilapia, barramundi, snapper, cod, or ocean trout.
-In saying that if you don’t mind flaky fish pie, you could use whatever fish you like as long as it’s skinless and boneless.
-For a different taste profile, you could also mix in some smoked fish into your pie, such as smoked cod.
+(NOTE 2) Fish: I used skinless, boneless salmon, but any semi-firm fish works well.
+Good options include perch, monkfish, cod, haddock, halibut, tilapia, barramundi, snapper, or ocean trout.
+If you don’t mind a flakier fish pie, you can use whatever fish you like, as long as it’s skinless and boneless.
+For a different flavour profile, you can also mix in a small amount of smoked fish, such as smoked cod.

-(NOTE 3) Seafood – I used a mix of salmon, prawns, mussels and scallops.
-Apart from the salmon, they were all frozen but thawed before cooking.
-You don’t have to use all the same seafood as I did and change the ratios of the seafood.
-If you just want to make a fish pie, all you have to do is swap out the seafood for fish with equal amounts.
-For this recipe, this would be 1050gm / 2.3lb of fish.
-You could also mix your own ratio of seafood, such as 60:40 fish to prawns.
+(NOTE 3) Seafood: I used a mix of salmon, prawns, mussels, and scallops.
+Apart from the salmon, the seafood was frozen and thawed before cooking.
+You don’t have to use the exact combination I did, and you can easily change the ratios to suit your taste.
+If you prefer a classic fish pie, simply swap the seafood for fish using equal amounts.
+For this recipe, that would be 1050 g or 2.3 lb of fish.
+You can also create your own mix, such as 70% fish and 30% prawns.

-(NOTE 5) Double cream has a high fat content of around 50% fat.
-It is made by skimming the top layer of cream from cow’s milk, resulting in a thicker and creamier consistency compared to other kinds of cream.
+(NOTE 5) Double cream: Double cream has a high fat content of around 50 percent.
+It’s made by skimming the top layer of cream from cow’s milk, giving it a thicker, richer consistency than other types of cream.
+This helps create a luxurious, creamy sauce that is less likely to split during cooking.

-(NOTE 6) Potatoes – Starchy potatoes are best for mashed potatoes such as Coliban, Desiree, Dutch Cream, Sebago, Maris Piper, King Edward, Russet or Yukon Gold.
+(NOTE 6) Potatoes – Starchy potatoes work best for mashed potatoes.
+Good options include Coliban, Desiree, Dutch Cream, Sebago, Maris Piper, King Edward, Russet, or Yukon Gold.

-(NOTE 7) Cheese – Any variety of melting cheese would work.
-Swiss, Monterey Jack, and all cheddars are great choices.
-It’s worth the effort to grate your cheese instead of buying pre-shredded ones with anti-caking agents.
-These agents may prevent the cheese from melting smoothly once heated.
+(NOTE 7) Cheese – Any good melting cheese will work well here.
+Swiss, Monterey Jack, and most types of cheddar are great choices.
+It’s worth grating your own cheese rather than using pre-shredded varieties, as the anti-caking agents can prevent the cheese from melting smoothly once heated.

 Nutrition